niquola/strong_concerns/README.md

   when you just spliting object behavior physicaly, not logicaly, you've got messy code.

 The core point is tracking the internal interface between an object and a concern!
-Minimal & explicit interface forward you to craft more clean and reusable concerns.
+Minimal & explicit interface force you to craft more clean and reusable concerns.
 The ideal concern is ruby's Enumerable, which require only one method to be implemented in hosting class.

 Gem **strong_concerns** is technically helping you to create concerns in a right way.

-For dependency tracing you should turn on role before usage!
+For dependency tracing you should turn on role before usage (DCI inspired)!

 ## Installation